passport/www.passportjs.org/books/tutorials/google/session.md

 # Establish Session

-Once the user has signed in with Google, we need to a login session to remember the fact that the user has authenticated as they navigate the app.
+Once the user has signed in with Google, we need a login session to remember the fact that the user has authenticated as they navigate the app.

 Open `'app.js'` and `require` Passport at line 9, below where